juhasev/sample-ninja-help/financial-reports.md

 > Rewards liability is calculated using panelists who are currently subscribed.
 Any panelist not currently subscribed cannot redeem any reward points they may have on their account.

-#### ADD FILTER

-**Time in Panel**

-This allows you to filter panelists based on their length of membership in the Panel over a given period.

-**Activity in period**

-This allows you to filter panelists based on their last activity over a given period.

-**Query filter**

-> This gives unprecedented reporting possibilities to interrogate the recruitment data by age, gender, salary, education etc. The possibilities are endless.
-Do you recruit Young females earning $45,000+ from a particular recruitment source, and are they the best of this target group? etc

 #### BY RECRUITMENT SOURCE